Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Preliminaries

 \section{Preliminaries}

-\paragraph{ Large Vision Language Models Modeling} To process and represent input sequences from different modalities in a unified manner, Large Vision-Language Models (LVLMs) typically comprise three components: a pre-trained Large Language Model (LLM), a projector commonly implemented as two-layer MLP and a pre-trained visual encoder with semantic aligned.
+\paragraph{Large Vision Language Models} To process and represent input from different modalities in a unified manner, LVLMs typically comprise three components: a pre-trained LLM core, a projector commonly implemented as a two-layer MLP, and a pre-trained visual encoder with semantic alignment.